 Teku Syndrom: Purebred Rock from the Heart of Atlantic Canada

 Emerging from Edmundston, New Brunswick, Teku Syndrom delivers straightforward, homegrown rock inspired by the grit and soul of Atlantic Canada.
 The band’s moniker reflects the creative state of mind lead guitarist Eric "Raz" Toussaint enters when songwriting—trusty Teku glass in hand.
-With Teresa’s angelic vocals soaring over a no-holds-barred guitar-driven sound, supported by an intense bass foundation and thunderous drums, Teku Syndrom explores the hard rock and alternative universes.
+With Teresa’s angelic vocals soaring over Dan Arsenault's no-holds-barred guitar-driven sound, supported by Tony Toussaint' intense bass foundation and Garry Larocque's thunderous drums, Teku Syndrom explores the hard rock and alternative universes.
 They deliver thought-provoking lyrics while rocking, grooving, and appealing to audiences of all ages.

 The Journey